 Practice Tip: Use an affidavit instead of an unexecuted return to prove reasonable diligence.
 It is a better means of establishing the facts required.
 You should use an affidavit as a predicate for substituted service on an individual (required) and secretary of state service on a corporation (preferred).
+Avoid conclusions, be factual and specific.
+See forms, pages 96,97.

 Reasonable diligence must be established from the face of the record -- either from the unexecuted return or process server's affidavit.
 Plaintiff's counsel must guard against reliance on conclusory returns or affidavits, as statements in the returns and affidavits must be factual.
-Often reasonable diligence is established by the officer's information on the unexecuted return, which is prepared pursuant to Rule 107 ("When the officer or authorized person has not served the citation, the return shall show the diligence used by the officer or authorized person to execute the same and the cause of failure to execute it, and where the defendant is to be found, if he can ascertain").
+Reasonable diligence may be established from the information on the unexecuted return, which is prepared pursuant to Rule 107 ("When the officer or authorized person has not served the citation, the return shall show the diligence used by the officer or authorized person to execute the same and the cause of failure to execute it, and where the defendant is to be found, if ascertainable").
 The unserved citation must be on file at the time the default judgment was rendered."
 AAA Navi Corp. v.
 Parrot-Ice Drink Prods. of Am., 119 S.W.3d 401 (Tex.
 App. -- Tyler 2003, no pet.).
 The unserved citation must be signed.
 Hot Shot Messenger Service v.
 State, 818 S.W.2d 905 (Tex.
 App.--Austin 1991, no writ), citing Rule 107.

 - 1. Unexecuted Return.
 The unexecuted return must demonstrate on its face that service on the registered agent at the registered office was actually attempted.
 RWL Construction v.
 Erickson, 877 S.W.2d 449 (Tex.
 App.--Houston [1st Dist.]
 1994, no writ); Bilek & Purcell Ind., Inc. v.
 Paderwerk Gebr.
 Benteler GmbH & Co., 694 S.W.2d 225 (Tex.
 App.--Houston [1st Dist.]
-1985, no writ); Beach, Bait & Tackle, Inc. v.
-Holt, 693 S.W.2d 684 (Tex.
-App.--Houston [14th Dist.]
-1985, no writ); Thomas Petroleum Products.
-Inc. v.
-Rulon Elec.
-Co., 609 S.W.2d 890 (Tex.
-Civ.
-App.--Houston [14th Dist.]
-1980, no writ). - 2.
+1985, no writ). - 2.
 Affidavit Recommended Method.
+See form, page 96.
 Proof may also be established by an affidavit from the officer or authorized person explaining his diligence, but the affidavit must give specific information and may not be simply conclusory in nature.
 Beach, Bait & Tackle, Inc. v.
 Holt, supra; General Office Outfitters, Inc. v.
 Holt, 670 S.W.2d 748, 749-50 (Tex.
 App.--Dallas 1984, no writ); Travis Builders, Inc. v.
-Graves, 583 S.W.2d 865, 867
+Graves, 583 S.W.2d 865, 867 (Tex.

-(Tex.
 Civ.
 App.--Tyler 1979, no writ).
 Unsuccessful attempts at substituted service by mail which appear in the record may also be evidence of reasonable diligence.
 See Advertising Displays, Inc. v.
-Cote, 732 S.W.2d 360 (Tex.
+Cote, 732 S.W.2d360 (Tex.
 App.--Houston [14th Dist.]
-1987, no writ); National Multiple Sclerosis Society v.
+1987, no writ): National Multiple Sclerosis Society v.
 Rice, 29 S.W.3d 174(Tex.
-App.--Eastland 2000, no pet.) (mail returned "attempted not known" did not establish diligence).
+App.--Eastland 2000, no pet.)(mail returned "attempted not known" did not establish diligence).